mcp321/heads-or-tails/README.md

     * From the source section drop-down menu, select the Master Branch
     * Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
 * The live link can be found here - https://mcp321.github.io/heads-or-tails/

+## Credits

+* [W3schools](https://www.w3schools.com/) For ideas on how pto properly used some codes.
+* mysterycode, coding artist and coding nepal's youtube channed for inspiration about the game.

+## Acknowledgements
+* My mentor for the very good planning, suggestions and for not giving up on me.
+* Tutor suppor for always being there when needed.